DiscoverAll Things PixelGoogle AIPixel CameraHelp at HomeWellnessReviews & AwardsGift GuideNew to Pixel

 Not all VPNs are built the same, according to Hong.
 VPNs can protect you against some outside attackers, but you need to trust that your VPN service is using strong encryption and won’t snoop on your traffic.
 “Using a VPN doesn’t necessarily mean that your data is private, because the company that’s offering you the VPN can still inspect traffic,” Hong says.

-Unlike some other VPN services, VPN by Google One is verifiably private.
+Unlike some other VPN services, VPN by Google is verifiably private.
 Google uses a technique called “blind signing,” which separates your Google Account from the servers that route your traffic.
 The result is that nobody can associate your browsing traffic with your IP address on your secure smartphone.
 We publish the source code for our VPN so that anyone can verify how we do this.
-VPN by Google One also will not track or sell your browsing activity.
+VPN by Google also will not track or sell your browsing activity.
 Minimum logging is performed to ensure quality of service, but your network traffic is never logged, and your IP address is not associated with your activity.

 An intrusion or breach can be devastating.
 Having the right protections will help keep you safe and bring you peace of mind, no matter where you are or what you’re doing.